hyunmin0809/ML23-2/Multi-Class Classification/README.md

 | KNN                 | Inspired by the mention of using KNN for fingerprinting hacking         | Poor performance, possibly attributed to data imbalance.
 In practical fingerprinting scenarios, the model might require weighted class handling to be appropriate. |
 | SVM (RBF Kernel)    | Similar to logistic regression, chosen for promising results            | Successful operation, but tuning is crucial due to sensitivity to parameter values.                                                                                |
 | SVM (Linear Kernel) | Selected for its feature importance and efficiency in handling features | Unimpressive results, akin to logistic regression.
 The low performance is attributed to the non-linear nature of the data.                                         |

+## Note
+If you don't proceed in the correct order, you may encounter an error message like

+- "'DataFrame' object has no attribute 'ravel'."

+In such cases, you can resolve this by adding 'values.' before 'ravel'.